Joe Hogsett

 Joseph Hadden Hogsett (born November 2, 1956) is an American attorney, prosecutor, and politician who is the 49th mayor of Indianapolis, Indiana.
-Prior to being elected, Hogsett served as the Secretary of State of Indiana from 1989 to 1994 and as the Chairman of the Indiana Democratic Party from 2003 to 2004.
-He was the Democratic nominee for the U.S. Senate in 1992, for Indiana's 2nd congressional district in 1994 and for Attorney General of Indiana in 2004.
-He most recently served as the United States Attorney for the Southern District of Indiana from 2010 to 2014.
-On November 3, 2015, he won the race for Mayor of Indianapolis in the 2015 election.
-He won reelection to a second term in 2019.
+Prior to being elected mayor, Hogsett served as the secretary of state of Indiana from 1989 to 1994 and as the chairman of the Indiana Democratic Party from 2003 to 2004.
+He was the Democratic Party's nominee for the U.S. Senate in 1992, for Indiana's 2nd congressional district in 1994 and for attorney general of Indiana in 2004.
+He served as the United States attorney for the Southern District of Indiana from 2010 to 2014.
+He was elected mayor of Indianapolis in the 2015 election.
+He won reelection to a second term in 2019 and third term in 2023.

 Early life and education

 Hogsett was born in Rushville, Indiana, in 1956.
 He graduated from Indiana University Bloomington with a Bachelor of Arts degree.
-He received a Master of Divinity degree from Christian Theological Seminary in Indianapolis and a Juris Doctor from Indiana University School of Law – Bloomington (now Indiana University Maurer School of Law).
+He received a Master of Theological Studies degree from Christian Theological Seminary in Indianapolis and a Juris Doctor from Indiana University School of Law – Bloomington (now Indiana University Maurer School of Law).
 He went on to serve as a clerk for the Monroe County Superior Court and many civic and charitable positions.

-Secretary of State
+Indiana secretary of state

-In 1986 Hogsett served as campaign manager for Evan Bayh's successful bid for Secretary of State of Indiana.
-Bayh tapped Hogsett to serve in the position of deputy Secretary of State.
-Hogsett then managed Bayh's successful campaign for Governor of Indiana two years later and was appointed by Bayh to the office of Secretary of State that Bayh had vacated.
-Hogsett won reelection against Indianapolis Mayor Bill Hudnut in 1990.
+In 1986 Hogsett served as campaign manager for Evan Bayh's successful bid for secretary of state of Indiana.
+Bayh tapped Hogsett to serve in the position of deputy secretary of state.
+Hogsett then managed Bayh's successful campaign for Governor of Indiana two years later and was appointed by Bayh to the office of secretary of state that Bayh had vacated.
+Hogsett won election against Indianapolis mayor Bill Hudnut in 1990.
 Hogsett received 775,163 votes (51.83%) and Hudnut received 719,314 votes (48.10%).
 Hogsett served as Secretary of State until December 1, 1994, when he declined to run for re-election.
-As of 2021 he is the last Democrat to occupy the office of Indiana Secretary of State.
+As of 2025 he is the most recent Democrat to occupy the office of Indiana Secretary of State.